 The American Veterinary Society of Animal Behavior (AVSAB) is a group of veterinarians and doctorate level animal behaviorists dedicated to improving the lives of animals and people through an understanding of animal behavior and they say it best!
 Read what AVSAB recommends

 Julie Schmitt has over 25 years of experience in the field.
 She is a Certified Professional Dog Trainers who is Knowledge Assessed (CPDT-KA) through the Certification Council of Professional Dog Trainers (CCPDT).
 She is also a member of the Association of Professional Dog Trainers (APDT), the world’s largest international dog training association.
 The APDT is an advocate for trainer continued education and the use of ethical training techniques and business practices.
-Learn about her other certifications here (link back to the About page).
+Learn about her other certifications here.

 Flexible Training Options